bkw777/ATF150x_uDEV/programming.md

 ### atmisp
 Runs ATMISP in the wine_atmel environment.

+The only commandline args atmisp supports are
+`atmisp.exe [filename.chn] [-1]`

-The only commandline args atmisp supports are filename.chn   - chain file that defines the type of target device, jtag operation, and jed file
+`filename.chn` - Chain file that defines the type of target device, jtag operation, and jed file.

-  -l  - program the jed file without launching the gui
+`-1` - Program the jed file without launching the gui.

-Notably missing: the chain file does not include the  "write svf file" setting or svf filename,
+Notably missing: The chain file does not include the "write svf file" setting or svf filename,
-and the -l option can not be used to write out an svf file.
+so the -1 option can not be used to write out an svf file without the gui.
 You must manually use the gui to generate an svf file.

 ### atfsvf
 Runs openocd with options to use a FT232R or FT232H usb-ttl module to program a ATF150x target device with an SVF file.